-A major area of focus for our new product innovation is to develop and deliver health and nutritional options for consumers.
-Making all General Mills ready-to-eat cereals whole grain is an example of this focus.
-Other efforts include providing portion control, adding soy protein or reducing calories.
+A major focus of new product innovation at General Mills is on health and nutrition.
+Including whole grains in all Big G ready-to-eat cereals is just one example.
+Other efforts include emphasis on enhancing portion control, adding soy protein or reducing calories.

-As we develop products to create options for consumers, we will continue to communicate their benefits and attributes.
+As General Mills develops new products to create or expand options for consumers, we will continue to communicate their benefits and attributes.
 We fully support the principles of the Child Advertising Review Unit of the U.S. Better Business Bureau and adhere to those principles in our advertising.
-And, we do not market in K-12 schools.
-We limit our activity in schools to the Box Tops for Education program (controlled by parents and school administrators) and the sale of General Mills products through foodservice distributors.
+General Mills does not conduct brand marketing in K-12 schools.
+Our only in-school presence is the sale of General Mills products through foodservice distributors, and the Box Tops for Education program - controlled by parents and school administrators through which General Mills has donated more than \$150 million to schools across America since 1996.
+Box Tops funds have helped schools purchase everything from textbooks to computer kiosks to art supplies to playground equipment.